 At the time, the distillation of alcohol was still not commonplace.
 Hence, licenses were unnecessary and there was no tax on the liquor.
-Though a significant contract in those days, the volume was nothing like today’s levels of production.
+Though a significant contract in those days, the volume was nothing like today’s production levels.
 The stills were relatively small and directly heated.
-Although their necks did not cater for reflux, they did have a characteristic worm tub condenser to cool the hot vapour into liquid ethanol.
+Although their necks did not cater to reflux, they had a characteristic worm tub condenser to cool the hot vapour into liquid ethanol.

 Back then, the yeast was probably uncultivated, too.
 Therefore, we can guess that this early version of whisky was a somewhat spicy liquor with bitter notes.
 It would have aged for only a few months before the barrels went to the royal palace.

 Originally from France, the Tironensian order was part of the Roman Catholic church.
 However, in 1559, the reformist leader John Knox ordered the destruction of Lindores Abbey.